Mitchell-D-Jans/mitchelldjans/README.md

-# mitchelldjans
-# <p align="center">This text is centered.</p>
+# <p align="center">Mitchell D. Jans </p>

-Hello, This is testing a line without any pound signs in front.
+Hello, my is Mitchell and I am a 4th year PhD Candidate in the Interfacial Water Group at Princeton University

 ## Test